 He studied media arts and art theory at the Université du Québec à Montréal (PhD, 2013).
 He has been a lecturer and invited researcher at various universities and art schools: University of Zürich, University of Bern, Karlsruhe University of Arts and Design, “Cinéma/Cinéma du réel” Department of the Geneva University of Art and Design.
 His works have been included in many publications (Ciel Variable magazine, SHOTS magazine, Les Écrits, Samuel Beckett Today…), and shown in numerous galleries and art-related institutions (Kunsthalle Bern, PhotoforumPasquArt, Dazibao, Centre OBORO, VU Photo, Musée de L’Élysée, iaab Projektraum, Le Fresnoy…).
-He has published three photobooks – Narragonie (2007), Darkness Implacable (2012), and Coming Through the Fog (2013; with Donigan Cumming) – whose carefully orchestrated series of images presage his movement into cinema.
+He has published three photobooks – Narragonie (2007), Darkness Implacable (2012), and Coming Through the Fog (2013; with Donigan Cumming) – whose carefully orchestrated images presage his movement into cinema.

 Shot over a period of two years, REGARDING GRAVITY is Brouillard’s first film.
 He is currently developing an experimental documentary project as well as a docufiction adapted from a short-story by Québécois novelist Gaétan Soucy.